International Trade Administration, Commerce.

 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the information collection instrument and instructions should be directed to Cecily David, Office of Competition and Economic Analysis, phone: (202) 482-5131, e-mail: email@example.com.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Export Trading Company Affairs, International Trade Administration, U.S. Department of Commerce, Room 21028, Washington, DC 20230.
+Phone: 202-482-5131.
+Email: email@example.com.

 Title III of the Export Trading Company Act (hereinafter “the Act”) of 1982 (Pub.
 L. 97-290, 15 U.S.C.
 4001 et seq.), authorizes the Secretary of Commerce to issue, with the concurrence of the Attorney General, an Export Trade Certificate of Review to any person that establishes that its proposed export trade, export trade activities, and methods of operation meet the four standards found in Section 303(a) of the Act, 15 U.S.C.
 4001 et seq.
 An Export Trade Certificate of Review provides the certificate holder and its members with limited antitrust preclearance for specified export-related activities.
 Application for an Export Trade Certificate of Review is voluntary.
-The information to be collected is found at 15 CFR part 325—Export Trade Certificates of Review.
-The collection of information is necessary for both the Departments of Commerce and Justice to conduct an antitrust analysis, in order to determine whether the applicant's proposed export-related conduct meets the standards in Section 303(a) of the Act.
+The information to be collected is found at 15 CFR part 325.3—Export Trade Certificates of Review.
+The collection of information is necessary for both the Departments of Commerce and Justice to conduct an analysis, in order to determine whether the applicant and its members are eligible to receive the protection of an Export Trade Certificate of Review and whether the applicant's proposed export-related conduct meets the standards in Section 303(a) of the Act.
 The collection of information constitutes the essential basis of the statutory determinations to be made by the Secretary of Commerce and the Attorney General.

-Title III was enacted to reduce uncertainty regarding the application of U.S. antitrust laws to export activities—especially joint export activities involving domestic competitors.
-Among other benefits, the Export Trade Certificate of Review provides its holder and members named in the Certificate with (a) protection from government actions under state and federal antitrust laws for the export conduct specified in the Certificate, and (b) some protection from frivolous private suits, by limiting liability in private actions to actual damages when the challenged activities are covered by an Export Trade Certificate of Review.
+Title III was enacted to reduce uncertainty regarding the application of U.S. antitrust laws to export activities.
+An Export Trade Certificate of Review provides its holder and members named in the Certificate with (a) protection from government actions under state and federal antitrust laws for the export conduct specified in the Certificate, and (b) certain protection from private suits, by limiting liability in private actions to actual damages when the challenged activities are covered by an Export Trade Certificate of Review.

 II.
 Method of Collection